 Mette Edvardsen is the first artist invited to the Compendio Performance Studio and is a choreographer and performer.
 While some of her works include video, books, and writing, her interest lies in how these media relate to the performing arts as a practice and a situation.
+This is the first presentation of her practice in the US and includes some of her seminal performances as Black and No Title and a new commission, Suppose a Room, a performative exhibition for one day in which she rethinks and shares with the public the spaces and materials from past works.

 She began her career as a dancer and performer in 1996, collaborating with different companies, and has been developing her own works since 2002.
 In her staged proposals, Edvardsen uses language as material and considers choreography as a writing in space and time.
 This way, reading and writing become tools to move in space and interact with the audience.